moebiuscloud/argo-cd-applicationsets/Readme.md

 # Opinionated ArgoCD ApplicationSets

-**Battle-tested ApplicationSet templates that actually work.**
+**ApplicationSet templates that actually work.**

 ## The Problem

-Everyone needs monitoring, ingress, cert-manager, and other core services.
+Everyone needs monitoring, ingress, cert-manager, container registry, and other core services.
 Everyone struggles with ApplicationSet YAML.
 Nobody wants to spend hours debugging templates.

 ## The Solution